May 2019 Family Law Case Watch

-- The child’s views based on her maturity and level of understanding pursuant to section 60CC(3)(g).
-In this matter it was found that the child was at a stage in life where identity is an issue for her and her surname is causing her embarrassment and distress.
+- The child’s views are based on her maturity and level of understanding pursuant to section 60CC(3)(g).
+In this matter, it was found that the child was at a stage in life where identity is an issue for her and her surname is causing her embarrassment and distress.

 - The child would argue that she did not understand why she is required to keep her father’s name when she does not know where her father is or, indeed, who he is.

 The judge ultimately approved the mother’s proposal to change the child’s name.

 A similar line of reasoning was adopted by the Family Court of Australia in the earlier case of Reagan & Orton FamCA 330.